TonicMIDI

-This page is a personal project demonstrating how to build generative music with chord swells, evolving drums, and melodic phrases.
+This page is a personal project demonstrating how to build generative music with chord swells, evolving drums, melodic phrases, syncopated bass, and step-based “chance” arpeggiation.
 It reacts to an external MIDI clock, so press play on a hardware or software sequencer that sends clock, and the patterns will sync up automatically.

 Energy Manager Controls